Woodcock-Johnson III Battery

 Both batteries are appropriate for ages 2 to 90+ and together they provide a comprehensive system for measuring general intellectual ability (g), specific cognitive abilities, scholastic aptitude, oral language, and achievement.

-The original WJ III ACH is available in two forms, Form A and Form B -- Form B includes Canadian Pages to update selected tests for use in Canada (e.g., metric math, Canadian coins) and Form B is the most-widely-used form of WJ III ACH in this country.
-In a few cases (e.g., some hospital settings or research projects) both forms of WJ III ACH are in use -- Form A of the achievement tests is available only by special order, and has U.S. references in some of the test items..
+Forms of the Achievement Batteries: The original WJ III ACH is available in two forms, Form A and Form B. Form B includes Canadian Pages to update selected tests for use in Canada (e.g., metric math, Canadian coins) and Form B is the most-widely-used form of WJ III ACH in this country.
+In a few cases (e.g., some hospital settings or research projects) both forms of WJ III ACH are in use -- Form A of the achievement tests is available only by special order, and it has U.S. references in some of the test items..

-In 2007, Riverside Publishing released a Normative Update for the WJ III ACH and WJ III COG test kits.
-For information about the WJ III Normative Update (NU), please refer to ASB#9 (see link below) and the 2009 Clinical Assessment Catalogue (link above, for Woodcock Family of Tests), or contact Customer Support at 1-800-268-2222 to request printed copies by mail.
+Normative Update: In 2007, Riverside Publishing released a Normative Update for the WJ III ACH and WJ III COG test kits.
+For information about the WJ III Normative Update (NU), please refer to ASB#9 (see link in the list below) and/or click on this link Woodcock Family of Tests to download a section of our catalogue as the PDF file (approximate size is 700KB).

 Some WJ III resources are available for download as PDF files: